 When not at camp, you can find Liz running on the beach or reading in her hammock at her South Florida home.
 Although she enjoys the tranquility of it all, it’s not long before she’s itching to return to Saddle Mountain – to be reunited with the amazing campers and staff that have become her second family!

-Scott joined the TLC Family in 2014 as assistant to Jay Jacobs, the owner/director of TLC.
+Scott joined the TLC Family in 2014 and works year round as one of our assistant directors.
 His experience as a camper made an indelible impact on his life and he was thrilled when he had the opportunity to make his passion his profession.
 Scott spends each and every day working to ensure that TLC provides its campers with the best possible summer camp experience.

 His enthusiasm for all things “camp” is contagious.
 From spending vacations thinking about next summer’s Marathon breakout to insisting that all his friends and family check out the latest episode of TLC TV, Scott lives and breathes camp.

 Scott wears many hats at TLC, including hiring staff, developing new programs, and overseeing camp operations and upgrades.
-He is also an active member of the Programming Steering Committee of the Tri-State Camping Conference and is closely involved with the TLC Foundation for Children, a nonprofit that promotes the education and welfare of children throughout the world.
+He is also an active member of the Programming Steering Committee of the Tri-State Camping Conference and is closely involved with the TLC STARFISH Foundation, a nonprofit that provides underserved children with summer camp, educational, community and wellness opportunities..